shrey-x/ai-llm-red-team-handbook/docs/Chapter_06_Scoping_an_Engagement.md

 _With a precise scope in place, you are ready to establish the laboratory, test environments, and safety measures needed for executing a secure and efficient AI red teaming exercise.
 Continue to the next chapter for practical lab setup and environmental safety._

-## X.Y Ethical and Legal Considerations
+## 6.9 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.